 While many people think the peak of summer is the best for picking crabs, Maryland natives know better.
 It’s the late summer, early fall months that present the fattest, fullest of the Chesapeake’s favorite treasures.
 And nestled along the shores of the Chesapeake Bay, Talbot County is home to some of the most prime pickin’ spots.

 For an authentic brown-paper lined, Old Bay-topped crab feast, head to a local crab house, grab a mallet, and pull up a chair.
-Harrison’s Chesapeake House on Tilghman Island and Chesapeake Landing, The Crab Claw, and St. Michaels Crab and Steakhouse in St. Michaels are worth the trek for dinner—and are even more fun if you can book a B&B and stay for the night.
+Bar Mumbo on Tilghman Island and Chesapeake Landing, The Crab Claw, and Harrison’s Harbour Lights in St. Michaels are worth the trek for dinner—and are even more fun if you can book a B&B and stay for the night.

 If you’d prefer the backyard version–your backyard, or yours for the night–steam your own, or carry out from a local market, like Gay’s Seafood or The Crab Shack in Easton; Chesapeake Landing in St. Michaels; and Tuckahoe Seafood in Cordova.